 - Stool test: You’ll collect a sample of your child’s poop at home and bring it to the doctor’s office.

-- Chest X-ray: Your child will lie still while a technician uses a small amount of radiation to take pictures of the inside of her chest.
-This will give your child’s doctor a closer look at her heart and lungs.
+- Chest X-ray: Your child will lie still while a technician uses a small amount of radiation to take pictures of the inside of their chest.
+This will give your child’s doctor a closer look at their heart and lungs.

 Antibiotics won't help adenovirus infections because these drugs only kill bacteria.
 Children often get over the illness on their own within a few days.
 Some infections, like pink eye or pneumonia, can last for a week or more.